 No one wants to work or socialize in a building that’s uncomfortably hot.
 Yet the cost for keeping things cool can literally run into the thousands or even hundreds of thousands of dollars each month, depending upon the size of a building or campus.

 Rate structure changes now trending with utility providers across the country are further escalating these costs.
-Fortunately, however, there are multiple ways to address the problem which provide a significant return on investment, said Brian Sauer, Principal for FSB’s Infrastructure & Technology market.
+Fortunately, however, there are multiple ways to address the problem which provide a significant return on investment, said Brian Sauer, FSB Principal.

 “How expensive your building is to operate depends a great deal on your peak electrical consumption, and clients need to understand how this figure is determined before they can begin to address it”, Sauer explained.
 Utility companies historically seek to reduce power usage during peak times, which are normally around 2 to 7 p.m. during the warmer months.
 Demand charges are typically calculated by using a facility or institution’s highest 15-minute electrical usage period of the billing cycle.
 That means that a single exceptionally warm day or afternoon in a month will drive a significant portion of the electric cost.